aa211/haproxy-api-laravel-5.2/readme.md

 # Laravel API for HAProxy

-Builded a API service for remote deployment on HAProxy server for Load Balancing (LB) server/VM.
+Built an API service for remote deployment on the HAProxy server for Load Balancing (LB) server/VM.

-## Documentation
+## Documentation ## Requirements

-### Requirements

 * Composer

 ## Contributing